tournament-js/tournament/doc/base.md

 #### currentRound([section]) :: round
 Returns the first round from `d.rounds(section)` where some match is not yet scored.

+NB: `d.currentRound()` may not return the same as `d.currentRound(specifiedSection)` because one section may have come further than the other.

 #### nextRound([section]) :: round
 Returns the first round after `d.currentRound(section)`.

+NB: `d.nextRound()` may not return the same as `d.nextRound(specifiedSection)` because one section may have come further than the other.

 ### Advanced Partitioning Methods
 The following two are advanced methods to partition the matches into an array of arrays of matches.